 Principal Investigator, Richmond’s Dr. Ulrike Lorch said: “Von Willebrand is a disease which affects over 12,000 people in the UK.
 We are delighted to be involved in a trial which may offer hope, not just for future generations of patients, but for those currently experiencing the day-to-day impacts of this often-debilitating condition.”

-If you have VWD and are interested in participating, please visit Trials4Us where a representative from Richmond Pharmacology will contact you with more information.
+If you have VWD and are interested in participating in the trial, please visit Trials4Us where a representative from Richmond Pharmacology will contact you with more information.

-More information about this trial can be found here.
+More information about the Von Willebrand Disease trial can be found here.

 Additional details about the Hemab Therapeutics clinical program for HMB-002 are available in the company’s official press release